quantumbtc/bitquan/RANDOMQ_IMPLEMENTATION_SUMMARY.md

 ## Completed Work

-I implemented a RandomQ-based post-quantum algorithm to replace the current POW in Bitcoin Core.
+I implemented a RandomQ-based post-quantum algorithm to replace the current POW in Bitquantum Core.
 Details below:

 ### 1. Core Algorithm